Frostie314159/unofficial-awdl-docs/src/Introduction.md

 ## Credits

 The entire initial research about AWDL was done by the [Open Wireless Link](https://owlink.org/) project, so props to them, since the largest portion of the information compiled here is recycled from their publications.
-More specifically, Milan Stutes dissertation is used as a resource.
+More specifically, Milan Stute's dissertation is used as a resource.

 - [Publications | Open Wireless Link](https://owlink.org/publications/)